ipapadimitriou/ipapadimitriou.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor of Physics at the <a href='https://www.uoa.gr/'>National and Kapodistrian University of Athens</a> # Address.
+subtitle: Physics faculty @<a href='https://www.uoa.gr/'>National and Kapodistrian University of Athens</a> # Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right